Elon Musk Hates Advertising and P&G Is Listening

 His comment on the ‘consumer experience’ sounds suspiciously like something Elon Musk would say.
-One result of the change is the death knell of anything ‘traditional’.
+One result of the change in focus to digital and analytical marketing is the death knell of anything ‘traditional’.

 P&G recently announced it was cutting the number of ad agencies on its roster by 50% to increase efficiencies around promotional spending.
 The mantra they are chanting is, “We are on a mission to become “simpler and more focused.
 Three years ago, we spent nearly $8bn in advertising, including more than $2bn in agency fees and the cost to produce advertising and marketing related material.”